 - Wolverine is a genuine Jerk with a Heart of Gold, but he sometimes ups the jerkass part for the benefit of others.
 When Spider-Man apparently died, he made a pass at the grieving Mary Jane.
 She slapped him and furiously swore to find a way to kill him if he ever did that again.
 When Jarvis tried to call Logan out on it, he explained that he wanted to give Mary something to focus on other than grief, like anger.

 - One issue of Archie Comics had Reggie sit down beside a depressed Dilton, give him a pep talk, and offer to help him get the woman he had a crush on.
 When Dilton suspiciously asked what he wanted in return, Reggie only demanded he keep the entire thing a secret.
 He has a reputation to keep as a jerk, after all.
+Other times have had him do nice things for others while going out of his way to not be seen doing it or often by Breaking the Fourth Wall to remind readers that "even a rat fink like [him] can do something nice once and a while".

 - Plourr Illo of the X-Wing Series is somewhere between this and Jerk with a Heart of Gold.
 She casually insults strangers and teammates alike, often called out on it, though the teammates are used to this and return in kind.
 She also hates incompetence and is suspicious of most people.
 But it doesn't take much to show that she does care - and in the setting she was born to she's more restrained and diplomatic, her harshness fading except when talking to people she genuinely doesn't like.